sequana/variant_calling/README.rst

 - we use the reference genome ecoli.fa (--reference-file) and its annotation for SNPeff (--annotation-file)
 - we use the sequana_coverage tool (True by default) to get coverage plots.
 - we use --input-directory to indicatre where to find the input files
 - This data set is paired.
 In NGS, it is common to have _R1_ and _R2_ tags to differentiate the 2 files.
-Here the tag are `_1` and `_2`.
+Here the tags are `_1` and `_2`.
 In sequana we define the a wildcard for the read tag.
-So here we tell the software that thex ecpted tag follow this pattern: "_[12]." and everything is then automatic.
+So here we tell the software that thex expected tags follow this pattern: "_[12]." and everything is then automatic.

 Then follow the instructions (prepare and execute the pipeline).